 The Immediate Story

-This is a great tool to use when children are entering placements, to help reduce the impact of trauma and share information in a simple yet meaningful way so children understand as much as possible about what is happening to them.
+The Immediate Story is a great tool to use when children are entering a care arrangement, to help reduce the impact of trauma and share information in a simple yet meaningful way so children understand as much as possible about what is happening to them.

-This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a placement, or perhaps when a sudden placement change occurs and the carer’s children experience a loss.
+This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a care arrangement, or perhaps when a sudden change of care arrangement occurs and the carer’s children experience a loss.

 Consider using colour and drawings rather than words to tell the story, accompanied by verbal storytelling.
 Encourage family members to contribute to the drawings and storytelling as well, to increase the child’s understanding of the message and sense of safety when it is delivered by family.